Dudukun/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Write a program that prints all possible different combinations of two digits.
+Write a function that checks for lowercase character.